-- 30% of your total grade will be determined by participation in daily tutorial assignments completed during the second half of each class in small groups with your peers.
+- 30% of your total grade will be determined by participation in tutorial assignments completed during the second half of each class in small groups with your peers.
 These assignments will be graded for participation only, not for accuracy.
-The lowest 2 assignment grades will be dropped. - An additional 30% will come from four weekly homelabs due each Friday (July 8th, 15th, 22nd, and 29th) by the beginning of class.
-These hands-on mini-projects will allow you to engage in the practice of science using sound-analyzing freeware and materials you can find around your house.
-Any additional materials required will be handed out in class. - The remaining 40% will come from a midterm presentation and a final exam.
+The lowest 2 assignment grades will be dropped. - 30% of your total grade will come from biweekly homelabs due every other Thursday at the beginning of class.
+These hands-on mini-projects will allow you to get more practice with the topics we cover in class by using sound-analyzing freeware and materials you can find around your house.
+Any additional materials needed will be provided to you in class. - The remaining 40% will come from a midterm exam and a final project.
 More information about these will be posted on Canvas.

 Assignment Percentage of final grade Date

-Tutorials 30% daily
+Tutorials 30% every class

-Homelabs 30% due each Friday
+Homelabs 30% due every other Thurs.

-Midterm presentation 20% determined individually
+Midterm exam 20% Thurs.
+March 9 (in-class)

-Final exam 20% Fri.
-August 5
+Final project 20% due finals week